pwwang/pipen/docs/api.md

 `n`: the size of the chunk

 - **returns**
-The new channel
+The new Channel

 #### `fromArgv () [@staticmethod]`

-Create a channel from `sys.argv[1:]`
+Create a Channel from `sys.argv[1:]`
-"python test.py a b c" creates a width=1 channel
+"python test.py a b c" creates a width=1 Channel
-"python test.py a,1 b,2 c,3" creates a width=2 channel
+"python test.py a,1 b,2 c,3" creates a width=2 Channel

 - **returns:**
-The channel created from the command line arguments
+The Channel created from the command line arguments

 #### `fromChannels (*args) [@staticmethod]`

-Create a channel from channels
+Create a Channel from Channels

 - **params:**
-`args`: The channels
+`args`: The Channels

 - **returns:**
-The channel merged from other channels
+The Channel merged from other Channels

-#### `fromFile (fn, delimit) [@staticmethod]`
+#### `fromFile (fn, skip, delimit) [@staticmethod]`

-Create channel from the file content
+Create Channel from the file content
-It's like a matrix file, each row is a row for a channel.
+It's like a matrix file, each row is a row for a Channel.
-And each column is a column for a channel.
+And each column is a column for a Channel.

 - **params:**
 `fn`:      the file
+`skip`:    first lines to skip
 `delimit`: the delimit for columns

 - **returns:**
-A channel created from the file
+A Channel created from the file

 #### `fromPairs (pattern) [@staticmethod]`

-Create a width = 2 channel from a pattern
+Create a width = 2 Channel from a pattern

 - **params:**
 `pattern`: the pattern

 - **returns:**
-The channel create from every 2 files match the pattern
+The Channel create from every 2 files match the pattern

 #### `fromParams (*pnames) [@staticmethod]`

-Create a channel from params
+Create a Channel from params

 - **params:**
 `*pnames`: The names of the option

 - **returns:**
-The channel
+The Channel

-#### `fromPath (pattern, t, sortby, reverse) [@staticmethod]`
+#### `fromPattern (pattern, t, sortby, reverse) [@staticmethod]`

-Create a channel from a path pattern
+Create a Channel from a path pattern

 - **params:**
 `pattern`: the pattern with wild cards